liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/10-maven-workspace.markdown

 manually in your workspace's ROOT folder and unzip your Liferay Portal bundle to that folder.

-You can also produce a distributable Liferay bundle (Zip) from within a workspace.
+You can also produce a distributable @product@ bundle (Zip) from within a workspace.
 To do this, navigate to your workspace's root folder and run the following command: